A visual guide to the Wuhan coronavirus - KTVZ

 However, how the virus could adapt to both the cold-blooded and warm-blooded hosts remains a mystery, and further tests are necessary to determine the source animal.

-At least nine people have died in the province, the majority of them elderly and suffering from pre-existing conditions.
+At least 30 people died in the province, many of them elderly and suffering from pre-existing conditions.

 As deaths mount in the city, officials imposed a number of new measures including the postponement of New Year celebrations in Wuhan, a ban on tour agencies from bringing groups of people out of the city and thermal monitors and screening in public spaces.